Gaotrees/caffe-doc/OpenCV-3.3-Installation-Guide-on-Ubuntu-16.04.md

 ### Using `checkinstall` (this gives incomplete results without the installation by using ```make```)

-While you are in the build directory, execute these commands:
+While you are in the build directory, execute this command:

-    sudo apt-get install checkinstall
     sudo checkinstall

 Fill in the text as required to give the description and the package name.
 This will create the OpenCV 3.3 package that has a modern install/uninstall option.